publicdocs/uscode/assets/md/titles/usc05/us/usc/t5/ptIII/sptD/ch55/schII/m__us_usc_t5_s5520a.md

          Such regulations shall include provisions for—

             (A) the involuntary allotment of the pay of a member of the uniformed services for indebtedness owed a third party as determined by the final judgment of a court of competent jurisdiction, and as further determined by competent military or executive authority, as appropriate, to be in compliance with the procedural requirements of the Servicemembers Civil Relief Act (50 App.
 U.S.C.
-501 et seq.); and
+501 et seq.);  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  and

             (B) consideration for the absence of a member of the uniformed service from an appearance in a judicial proceeding resulting from the exigencies of military duty.